 Flowers that Attract Hummingbirds

-When shopping for plants that will attract hummingbirds (and keep them coming back), look for perennials that have abundant tubular flowers in bright colors like pink, orange, red, and purple.
-Hummingbirds love bright, "hot" colors, and tubular flowers are perfect for their long, thin beaks and tongues to reach the rich nectar at the back of the flower.
+When shopping for plants that'll attract hummingbirds (and keep them coming back), look for perennials that have abundant tubular flowers.
+Ones that have bright colors like pink, orange, red, and purple.
+Hummingbirds love bright, "hot" colors.
+Tubular flowers are perfect for their long, thin beaks and tongues to reach the rich nectar in the flower.

 Here are seven of our favorite hummingbird-friendly plants: